casal033/YeoMEAN/README.md

 Update your README to include the following documentation that would help someone understand your project:
 * What are some of the dependencies of the project (i.e. which libraries does it depend on)?
 Hint: dependencies are in .json files.
 Look up four libraries and briefly explain what they each do.
+    Express - A Node.js web application framework that provides features for web applications.
+    Morgan - An http request logger middleware for Node.js.
+    Mongoose - A MongoDB object modeling tool designed to work in an asynchronous environment.
+    Grunt - The JavaScript task runner.

 * What is the structure of the project?
 What is the purpose of each folder?
+    The structure of the project is several folders that separate the views from models and the whatever ;) The API course folder contains the functions for accessing and modifying the database and the routing instructions.
+    The app/umm folder contains the view and functions pertaining to the GPA calculations.

 * What are models?
 Where are they located?
 What does the current model describe?
+    A model is the back end of the application and handles the functionality that a user doesn't deal with directly.
+In this case, they are located in the server folder.
+    The current model describes a database that stores course information that is crucial to GPA calculation.

 * What are views?
 Where are they located?
 What is a layout?
 What is a partial?
 Identify places where a layout renders partials.
+    A view is the front end of an application that contains content that a user directly interacts with such as features.
+In this case, they are located in the app folder.
+    A layout is the "default" structure of the view.
+A partial is a more detailed structure that is displayed within a layout at certain times.
+In our project, the different courses make up the partial whereas the list of courses is defined by the layout.

 * schemas describe mongodb database schemas.
 What schema does your project have?
 What gets stored in the database?
+    We have courseSchema.
+An object containing a title, grade, and credit value is stored within it.

 * What are routes?
 Open the route.
 Explain how each type of request gets processed.
 How does the resulting page change?
 How does the data in the database change?

 * Explain how the result GPA result is calculated and how it gets rendered on the page.
+    The GPA is calculated by taking the grade and changes it to the "grade point" where it then is multiplied by the credit for the course.
+Then summing all these values for all of the courses and then dividing that total by the total number of credits.
+This is rendered by Angular two-way data-binding that calls our GPA calculation.